 1) The heading should include the full project name.

-3) Summarize your position regarding the draft environmental assessment, including which alternative you prefer (the two alternatives are Action or No Action), or suggest a variation on an alternative.
+3) Summarize your position regarding the draft environmental assessment, including which alternative you prefer (the two alternatives are usually Action or No Action), or suggest a variation on an alternative.
 If you want an Environmental Impact Statement completed for the project, explain why.

 4) Discuss the flaws of the draft environmental assessment analysis, and point out areas where the document is not clear or is missing necessary information.
 Explain why more accurate, in-depth, site specific, and substantive analysis is needed.